Moving an Elderly Parent to Another State: What to Know

 If you and your parent determine that the best location for your parent is in your house, be aware that living with a parent will almost certainly result in a change in family roles.

-These job transitions may be difficult for everyone, but these tips can help:
+These job transitions may be difficult for everyone, but these tips can help.

 Changes in Lifestyle

-Sleeping routines, eating habits and preferences, social calendars, hobbies, and daily activities may all need to be adjusted to ensure a seamless transition:
+You and your parent most likely have entirely different lives.
+Sleeping routines, eating habits and preferences, social calendars, hobbies, and daily activities may all need to be adjusted to ensure a seamless transition.

 Time Consumption

 Caregiving can take a large amount of time and interfere with your employment, family life, personal life, and sleep.
-You'll need to determine:

-• The ramifications for your financial situation, professional progression, health insurance, and Social Security and retirement benefits if you cut your work hours.
+This might involve making choices about whether you’ll need to change your work schedule and the ramifications for your financial situation, professional progression, health insurance, and Social Security and retirement benefits if you cut your work hours.

 Your Residence